sensum/docs/source/includes/ios/_ios.md

  * A stage URL.
 We will provide you with the API Key as a string, all you have to do is pass this string into the `SensumSDKManager`.

-By default, the host URL and stage URL should be **"api.sensum.co"** and **"v0"** respectively, unless we have instructed you otherwise.
+By default, the host URL and stage URL should be **"emotionai.sensum.co"** and **"v0"** respectively, unless we have instructed you otherwise.

  The `SensumSDKManager` is the root object in the **SensumKit** which starts the service.
 The manager prepares all objects you can use to interface with your device motion, location and bluetooth peripheral frameworks.